-At SIMRIG we build motion platforms for simulator games.
-This means that we build rigs that move with the simulated car to convey forces that act on the vehicle.
-These forces help you as a driver make better informed decisions.
-It may help you drive faster, safer, and to react more quickly before things get out of hand.
-We also think it makes the act of driving a lot more fun and engaging.
+At SIMRIG we build motion systems for simulator games.
+Our systems are made to be assembled onto an aluminium extrusion rig.
+Once our system is installed, the rig can move simultaneously with the virtual vehicle.
+The motion helps you to get more immersed in the simulation.
+It may even help you drive faster, safer, and to react more quickly before things get out of hand.
+We also think it makes simulators a lot more fun and realistic.

 In this article we'll explore some of the common words and phrases used when discussing motion platforms.
 This is an introduction.
 We'll try to cover the basics of what you need to know.
 Not with the hope of covering everything there is to know, but with the aim to inform you what too look for when conducting further research.